Brands That Sponsor Novak Djokovic

 Head

-What’s interesting is that as some players on tour, Djokovic has used sleek paint jobs on racquets (to make racquets look like his sponsor’s racquets) in the past to avoid revealing exactly which brand of racquet he was using.
+What’s interesting is that like some players on tour, Djokovic has used sleek paint jobs on racquets (to make racquets look like his sponsor’s racquets) in the past to avoid revealing exactly which brand of racquet he was using.
 As you can imagine, changing racquets can be very difficult for a top player like Djokovic.

 Djokovic currently uses the pro stock Head PT113B1 racquet.
 It is not available for sale.
 For marketing purposes, Djokovic’s racquet is painted to look like the Head Graphene 360+ Speed Pro below.